SanjishMaharjan/cpp_projects/Assignments/Inheritance/Inheritance.md

 Inheritance is a fundamental concept of object-oriented programming.

-Inheritance in C++ ,When one class can access all the properties and characteristics of another class, it is known as inheritance.
+When one class can access all the properties and characteristics of another class, it is known as inheritance.
 In more technical words, we can say that when an object of base class acquires all the properties of the parent object automatically and we can access the features of the parent class with the help of child’s object then it is an inheritance.

-The class whose members are inherited are called base or parent class or superclass, and the class who inherits those properties are usually known as derived or child class or subclass.

 # Advantages